nikitavoloboev/data/hardware/hardware.md

 - [Tindie](https://www.tindie.com/) - Buy and Sell DIY hardware products.
 - [Ventilators 101: What They Do and How They Work (2020)](https://hackaday.com/2020/03/25/ventilators-101-what-they-do-and-how-they-work/)
 - [From the Transistor to the Web Browser](https://github.com/geohot/fromthetransistor)
-- [ZetZ](https://github.com/aep/zz) - For code close to hardware, where C is and will remain the defacto standard system interface.
-You can also use it to build cross platform libraries, with a clean portable C-standard api.
 - [PID Without a PhD](https://www.wescottdesign.com/articles/pid/pidWithoutAPhd.pdf)
 - [How to flash an LED (2020)](https://mcla.ug/blog/how-to-flash-an-led.html) ([HN](https://news.ycombinator.com/item?id=22774098))
 - [Espressif Systems](https://www.espressif.com/) - Semiconductor company.